Last updated on : 30 Jun, 2025

 Definitely!
 Almonds and raisins together make an excellent healthy snack option.
 They combine protein, fibre, and natural sweetness for a nutritious and satisfying treat.

 Yes!
-Raisin water has antioxidant properties which can help in reducing acne inflammation.
+Raisin water has antioxidant properties that can help reduce acne inflammation.

 Disclaimer